-The education, Bachelor of Engineering in Biotechnology is a 31/2 year fulltime study.
+The education, Bachelor of Engineering in Biotechnology is a 31⁄2-year fulltime study.
 The programme comprises 7 semesters, each of approximately 6 months' duration and equal to 30 ECTS (European Credit Transfer System).
 European Credit Transfer System is a numerical expression of the standard workload related to the completion of an educational programme.

-The workload comprises the entire study effort put in before, during and after participation in theoretical as well as practical teaching and practice work.
+A week of studies accounts for 1.5 ECTS and equals a minimum workload of 40 hours.
+The workload comprises the entire study effort put in before, during, and after participation in theoretical as well as practical teaching and practice work.
 Study work comprises independent study, assignments, project work, examination attendance, etc.